 When the customer pays you, the amount should be applied to their invoice, and it should be marked as paid.
 However, when you are trying to keep up with a lot of orders, this is easier said than done.
 Customer deposits all too often are left to reconcile at a later date since there are never enough hours in the day.
 That means that when tax time comes around, you are left with a lot of customer deposits in your revenue account and a report of your receivables that don’t match.

-The consequences here are that you waste hours updating your listing, you can overpay on your taxes and you will have high debts.
+The consequences here are that you waste hours updating your listing, you can overpay on your tax return, and you will have high debts.
 That is why you need to make it a point to keep track of your transactions as they happen.
-Apply your customer’s payments monthly — it can save you tons of time and money in the long run.
+Apply your customer’s payments monthly — it can save you tons of time on invoicing (and money) in the long run.

 2. Keep a Pulse on Your Cash Flow